datacarpentry/sql-ecology-lesson/sql.md

 Dataset Description
 -------------------

-The data we will be using is time-series for a a small mammal community in southern Arizona.
-This part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
+The data we will be using is a time-series for a small mammal community in southern Arizona.
+This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
 The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.